 On February 3, 2021, the Company's Board of Directors authorized and approved a share repurchase program.
 Under the program, the Company was authorized to repurchase up to \$100,000 in value of the Company's outstanding shares of common stock from time to time through February 3, 2023.
 The program permitted the Company to repurchase shares through open market purchases, privately-negotiated transactions, or otherwise in accordance with applicable federal securities laws, including Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the Exchange Act) which sets certain restrictions on the method, timing, price, and volume of open market stock repurchases.
-In addition, the Company adopted a trading plan, which may be amended from time to time, in accordance with Rule 10b5-1 of the Exchange Act to facilitate certain purchases effected under the share repurchase program.
+In addition, the Company adopted a trading plan in accordance with Rule 10b5-1 of the Exchange Act to facilitate certain purchases effected under the share repurchase program.
 The timing, manner, price, and amount of any repurchases were determined at the Company's discretion.
 The repurchase program did not obligate the Company to acquire any specific number of shares.

-During the quarter ended July 4, 2022, the Company repurchased 374 shares of common stock for a total cost of \$5,192 (including commissions) and during the two quarters ended July 4, 2022, the Company has repurchased a total of 2,747 shares of common stock for a total cost of \$35,424 (including commissions).
-As of July 4, 2022, there are no amounts available for repurchase.
+During the quarter ended October 3, 2022, the Company did not make any share repurchases.
+During the three quarters ended October 3, 2022, the Company has repurchased a total of 2,747 shares of common stock for a total cost of \$35,424 (including commissions).
+As of October 3, 2022, there are no amounts authorized for repurchase.